 Leonard Baskin's Charles Brand Press

 The press, built in 1968 or 69, was purchased new from the Brand brothers.
 Over the years, it printed many of the etchings for Gehenna Press' books.
 In addition to Baskin, apprentices and artists including Peter Bogardus and Michael Kuch spent time on the press.
-In spite of hopes that the press would continue to be used after Baskin's passing, that did not happen and it was preserved in the barn studio at the Baskin home in Leeds, Massachusetts.
+In spite of hopes that the press would continue to be used after Baskin's passing, that did not happen, and it was preserved in the barn studio at the Baskin home in Leeds, Massachusetts.
 Now after much refurbishing, rust removal, and with new blankets, the press is back in working order.
-It is a well-built machine that handles etching plates with finesse and a character of its own.
+It now lives in my studio in Leavenworth, Washington where I am pulling prints almost daily.